Mundaun (video game)

-Mundaun is a 2021 first-person horror game created by Swiss developer Hidden Fields and published by MWM Interactive.
-In it the player tries to reach the top of the mountain while solving puzzles and warding off enemies.
+Mundaun is a 2021 first-person horror adventure video game created by Swiss developer Hidden Fields and published by MWM Interactive.
+In the game, the player tries to reach the top of the mountain while solving puzzles and warding off enemies.
+The dialogue in the game is mostly spoken in Romansh.
 Critics praised the game's sketchbook-like art style, but criticized some of the puzzles as being obtuse.
-The game was released on March 16, 2021 for PlayStation 4, Xbox One, and Microsoft Windows.
+The game was released on March 16, 2021, for PlayStation 4, Xbox One, and Microsoft Windows.
 A Nintendo Switch port was released on May 27.
+Versions for PlayStation 5 and Xbox Series X/S were released on June 29, 2023.

 Plot

 The player plays as Curdin, who is returning to his grandfather's hometown for his funeral.
 He is told that his grandfather died in a barn fire, and was already buried, but when visiting the building's ruins he finds a burned corpse.
 Alongside this, he finds that his grandfather's grave is empty.
 Trying to uncover what happened to his grandfather, Curdin begins traveling to the top of the mountain.